 Course Catalog Designators

-In Fall 2018, University System of Georgia (USG) institutions will be required to prominently designate sections of courses whose course materials exclusively consist of no-cost (open or free textbooks) or low-cost course materials at the point of registration.
-In Banner, USG institutions will use 2 designations for courses with:
+As of Fall 2018, University System of Georgia (USG) institutions are required to designate sections of courses where course materials exclusively consist of no-cost (open or free textbooks) or low-cost course materials to students at the point of registration.
+In Banner, USG institutions are using 2 designations for courses with:

 Included in the cost caps are textbooks and other text-based materials, workbooks, lab manuals, online homework platforms, and codes or publisher-provided curricular materials for students.

-Excluded from the cost caps are equipment (such as art supplies, calculators, or physical lab materials) and fees for test proctoring.
+Excluded from the cost caps are equipment (such as art supplies, calculators, or physical lab materials) and fees (such as for test proctoring or labs).

-These designations will use the following codes in Banner:
+These designations use the following codes in Banner: